dgrisham/dgrisham.github.io/assignments/haskell/1-types_functions/assignment.md

 -   You should turn in the **first two problems** on Canvas in a `.hs` file that has the functions you define for each part.
--   You should *print out **Problem 3***, write your answer on that sheet, and turn it in on Tuesday, October 24 in class.
+-   You should *print out **Problem 3***, write your answer on that sheet, and turn it in on Thursday, October 26 in class.
 -   You can test your code yourself by loading your `.hs` file into `ghci`.

 Problem 1 -- Factorial